 - Responding to all Disclosures of improper activity thoroughly, impartially and on a timely basis.

-- Providing collaborative, efficient, clear and timely mechanisms and approaches for dealing with Disclosures that arise out of this Policy.
+- Providing collaborative, efficient, clear and timely mechanisms and approaches for dealing with Disclosures.

 - Protect the dignity, wellbeing, career interests and reputation of all parties involved.

 - Taking appropriate action where evidence of improper activity has been found.

 - All Members of the NSCC community are responsible for disclosing improper activity in good faith.

 - The Board of Governors is responsible for fostering a culture of integrity.

 - The President is accountable for oversight of the policy.

 - The President and Executive Team are responsible for fostering a culture of integrity and effective stewardship of the public trust.

 - The Executive Director, Human Rights, Equity and Inclusion, is responsible for the oversight and application of the Policy and the coordination of NSCC’s response to disclosed information.
 This includes: